Storm Water Best Management Practices for the Removal of Suspended Solids

-A BMP, as defined by the U.S. Environmental Protection Agency (USEPA), can be anything from a schedule of activities, prohibition of certain practices, maintenance procedure, or physical treatment structure that helps reduce pollutants in storm water runoff.[1]
-Effective maintenance procedures improve water quality at the source, but removal of TSS in storm water is best achieved through the use of physical treatment technologies.
+The U.S. Environmental Protection Agency (USEPA) defines BMPs as schedules of activities, prohibitions of certain practices, maintenance procedures, or physical treatment structures that help reduce pollutants in storm water runoff [1].
+Effective maintenance procedures may improve water quality by removing pollutant sources, but total suspended solids (TSS, a measurement of the total solids in a water sample that are retained by filtration) usually results from storm water runoff across exposed surfaces.
+TSS is therefore best removed by physical treatment technologies prior to discharge to receiving streams.
 Common physical treatment technologies include, but are not limited to, wet retention ponds, vegetated swales, catch basin inserts, and sand filters.
 The benefits and proper use of each of these technologies are discussed below.

 Wet Retention Ponds

-Wet retention ponds have relatively low maintenance requirements when compared to other available BMPs and can offer up to 87 percent TSS removal when designed and installed properly.[2]
+Wet retention ponds have relatively low maintenance requirements when compared to other available BMPs.
 Maintenance tasks include vegetation removal to prevent overgrowth once or twice per year and digging out accumulated sediment, particularly in the entrance to the pond, every 5 to 10 years depending on the solids concentration of the runoff.

 Vegetated Swales

-Vegetated swales can be employed as a physical means of removing solids from storm water runoff, similar to a wet retention pond.
-Vegetated swales are simply storm water ditches or drainage areas that are planted with vegetation to help slow storm water flows, thereby filtering and settling solids.
+Vegetated swales are another simple physical treatment technology that can be employed to remove solids from storm water runoff.
+Vegetated swales are storm water ditches or drainage areas that are planted with vegetation to help slow storm water flows, thereby filtering and settling solids.
 They can be retrofitted into existing storm water systems, but it takes time for the vegetation to grow and fully establish.
-Vegetated swales are effective in treating small- to medium-sized drainage areas but are not cost-effective at the watershed level.
-They can be supplemented with rock or dam structures to slow down the flow rate and increases retention time, thereby increasing TSS removal.
-Swales are effective as wet and dry BMPs.
-Maintenance requirements are similar to those of a wet retention pond.
+Vegetated swales are effective in treating small- to medium-sized drainage areas.
+They can be supplemented with rock or dam structures to slow down the flow rate and increase retention time, thereby increasing TSS removal through settling.
+Swales are effective as either wet or dry BMPs.
+Maintenance requirements are similar to those of a wet retention pond, requiring periodic overgrowth removal and solids removal.

 Catch Basin Inserts